 Studies have demonstrated that children from low-income families who attend full-time, high-quality educational programs from infancy through age 5, have higher cognitive test scores than their peers who don’t have access to that education, are more likely to graduate from high school and college, hold a job, have higher earnings, and stay away from crime.
 This is why the first five years are so important to breaking the cycle of poverty.

 In addition to providing educational opportunities to children at an early age, it is essential to support parents in transforming their family situation.
 In what is called a “dual-generation” approach, high-quality early childhood education is combined with services to parents.
-Coordinated by case managers, services include parenting training, financial literacy, employment services, debt management, and a number of other resources to help them positively impact their family’s socio-economic status and overall stability and transcend poverty.
+Coordinated by case managers, services include case management support and goal setting, connecting parents to services for employment, financial resources, parenting resources, and other services that positively impact their overall stability and economic mobility.

-Head Start - 42 Head Start classrooms at seven locations across Baltimore City, which enroll 800 low-income children each year
+Head Start - Services in 38 classrooms at six locations across Baltimore City, serving 728 low-income children and their parents each year

-Camp Discovery - provides summer camp for enrolled Head Start students to help curb summer learning loss
+Camp Discovery - Summer camp for enrolled Head Start students to help curb summer learning loss and be ready for kindergarten.